-When $\text{Re}^{1/2}/M_0^2 \ll \text{Pm}$ , as for instance in galaxy clusters, $l{\eta} \ll l_L$ , implying that the range of scales over which magnetic field growth can occur is reduced compared to the prediction of resistive diffusion.
+When $\text{Re}^{1/2}/M_0^2 \ll \text{Pm}$ , as for instance in galaxy clusters, $l\eta \ll l_L$ , implying that the range of scales over which

 In conclusion, considering weakly collisional, nonmagnetized initial conditions, we have performed fully kinetic continuum simulations of model flows known to produce dynamo amplification of the magnetic field in resistive MHD.
-The magnetic field energy (apart from that corresponding to a current caused by the forcing of the ion flow) in these cases is observed to decay due to the Landau damping of the magnetic perturbations.
+The magnetic field energy-apart from that corresponding to a current caused by the forcing of the ion flow -in these cases is observed to decay due to the Landau damping of the magnetic perturbations.
+Demonstrating dynamo growth in this setting will demand an increased scale separation between the flows and the effective magnetic dissipation.
+The computational feasibility of greater scale separation would require employing reduced physics parameters, which we avoided here.
 The effect of the Landau damping is similar to that of a magnetic diffusivity that scales with the wave number of the perturbation |k|.
-In high magnetic Prandtl number plasmas (such as on galactic scales and above), the damping is expected to lead to a peak of the magnetic spectrum at $l_L$ , a scale larger than that given by resistive diffusion, $l_n$ , potentially reducing the total energy in magnetic fluctuations.
+In high magnetic Prandtl number plasmas (such as on galactic scales and above), the damping is expected to lead to a peak of the magnetic spectrum at $l{I}$ , a scale larger than that given by resistive diffusion, $l_n$ , potentially reducing the total energy in magnetic fluctuations.
 As the magnetic field grows during the dynamo process, the scale at which electrons demagnetize decreases, shrinking the region where this process is operational.
 While the maximum of the saturated magnetic energy spectrum in kinetic ion hybrid simulations appears to be linked to the ion gyroradius scale [8], our results suggest that a resolved and saturated fully kinetic dynamo simulation would produce a magnetic spectrum peaked around the electron gyroradius scale, or $l_L$ , whichever is smaller.
 On scales where electrons are magnetized, the issue of magnetic moment conservation potentially impeding dynamo growth [9] becomes relevant.
 It is possible that, similarly to ions [29], electrons develop their own instabilities and corresponding sharp phase space structures, leading to breaking magnetic moment conservation, and alleviating this problem.
 This remains to be demonstrated.